 We've stayed at over a dozen places in Hana, and Travaasa is by far the nicest Hana accommodations available.
 Not only are the rooms large and comfortable, but the location is perfect, service outstanding, and amenities plentiful.
 Their Spa is also world-class having won many awards including Best Spa in Hawaii by Conde Nast Reader's Choice.

-The property at Travaasa Hotel Hana is spread throughout Hana Town.
+The property at Travaasa Hana, Maui is spread throughout Hana Town.
 You can't go anywhere in town without passing next to the hotel grounds.
 This is incredibly convenient if you want to walk to Hasegawa General Store for supplies, walk to Hana Bay to snorkel or hang out on the beach, visit an art gallery or the Hana Cultural Center, or go for a hike along the coastline.
 Everything is walking distance.

 The Hana Airport, majestic waterfalls, pristine beaches, and bamboo forests are all within a few minutes drive.